 Cornwall is one of our busiest regions in the country for calls to seal pups.

-Since 2010, BDMLR have not only been rescuing pups from around the South West region, but also taking them into our own small hospital facility whenever the regions larger rehabilitation centres were full to capacity.
-It has acted as an essential overflow, providing temporary, emergency care for seal pups until spaces become available at the larger centres, where they complete their rehabilitation and get ready for release.
+Since 2010, BDMLR has not only been rescuing pups from around the South West region, but also taking them into our own specialist hospital facility whenever the region’s larger rehabilitation centres are at full capacity.
+It acts as an essential ICU and overflow, providing temporary, emergency care for seal pups before they move onto larger facilities, where they complete their rehabilitation and get ready for release.
 Each pup’s care has always been under the direct supervision of veterinary surgeons experienced with seals, and supported by a fantastic community of dedicated and enthusiastic volunteers who work tirelessly to ensure pups are kept comfortable, fed, and clean.

-As the numbers of callouts to seals continued to increase year on year, so did the number of pups requiring urgent care.
-This placed an enormous amount of pressure on our facility, with resources being stretched to their limits and volunteers working around the clock to keep our standards of care high.
-With the onset of the COVID pandemic, we finally reached a critical point and realised that expansion was necessary, and so began to form our plans to build a brand new, purpose-built hospital in 2021.
+As the numbers of callouts to seals continued to increase year-on-year, so did the number of pups requiring urgent care.
+This placed enormous pressure on our existing facility, with resources being stretched to their limits and volunteers working around the clock to keep our standards of care high.
+With the onset of the COVID-19 pandemic, we finally reached a critical point and realised that expansion was necessary, and so began to form plans to purpose-build a new, specialist seal hospital in 2021.

-The new ‘BDMLR Cornwall Seal Hospital’ was opened in September 2021, after a mammoth effort to raise the required funds and complete the build in time for the start of the grey seal pupping season.
-We are hugely grateful to every single person who donated funds (whether big or small), materials, time, and labour to help us face up to this monumental challenge.
+The new ‘BDMLR Cornwall Seal Hospital’ opened in September 2021, after a mammoth effort to raise the required funds and complete the build in time for the start of the grey seal pupping season.
+BDMLR is hugely grateful to every single person who donated funds (whether big or small), materials, time, and labour to help us complete this monumental challenge.

 The new hospital has more than doubled our capacity, allowing us to care for up to 10 seal pups at a time.
-The pups are housed in a light, well-ventilated environment with spacious pens and individually controlled heats- allowing us to tailor the temperature to each pups needs.
-Cameras allow our veterinary team to monitor the pups even when off-site, and a new range of equipment (including blood machines, a microscope, and an ultrasound machine) have drastically increased our diagnostic capabilities in-house.
-This helps us to ensure each pup is getting the correct treatments that they require to recover.
+The pups are housed in a light, well-ventilated environment with spacious pens and individually controlled heat mats – allowing us to tailor the temperature to each pup’s needs.
+Cameras allow our veterinary team to monitor the pups even when off-site, and a new range of equipment (including blood machines, microscope, and an ultrasound machine) have drastically increased our diagnostic capabilities in-house.
+This helps us ensure each pup receives the correct treatments they require to recover.

-We also now have a classroom that we can use for training volunteers, and giving talks and workshops to small groups.
-One of our aims is to be able to utilise the knowledge we have acquired from our 12 years of experience to help seal pups not only in the South-West but across the country by training key BDMLR volunteers from other areas.
+We also have a classroom to use for training volunteers, and giving talks and workshops to small groups.
+One of our aims is to be able to utilise the knowledge we have acquired from our 12 years of experience to help seal pups not only in the Southwest but across the country by training key BDMLR volunteers from other areas.